I'm Honey!

 In Celebration of The Global Day of Parents

 Since the 1980s, the role of parenting has come to the attention of the international community.
 Consequently, the General Assembly has adopted a number of resolutions.
 These resolutions emphasize the role of parents in the raising of their children.
-The family has the responsibility for nurturing and protecting their children.
+The family has the primary responsibility for nurturing and protection of their children, ensuring healthy lives and development.
 Their children should grow up in an environment of happiness, love, and understanding.

 My Friends Across The World

 We talk frankly about our families and share information.
 We all strive to give our children a foundation of love and the skills to make wise decisions at an early age so they grow up to become responsible adults.
+Achieving gender equality in parenting roles is important, as it benefits families socially and helps create more balanced support systems.
 Fundamentally there is no difference between any of us because parenting has the same basic core values.

 A Russian Boy Named Filipp